 Remote Now!
 A Quick Guide to Remote Work Best Practices

-Note: This is the second part in our series on Remote Now, a primer for employees and companies that have been forced to become suddenly remote due to the COVID-19 pandemic.
+Note: This is the second part in our series on Remote Now, a primer for employees and companies that have been forced to become suddenly remote work focused due to the COVID-19 pandemic.
 Stay tuned for additional posts over the next few days!